 To control individual blinds, start with "open" or "close" then just add the blind name.
 Do not add the word "blind", "blinds", "shade" or "shades" at the end.Hey Google, open/close [blind/shade name].

 Hey Google, open kitchen blinds.

 Google Assistant will open all blinds assigned to the kitchen room.

-Hey Google, close behind the sofa blind.
+Hey Google, close behind the sofa.

-Hey Google, open blinds.
+Hey Google, open shades.

-Hey Google, close all my blinds.
+Hey Google, close all blinds.